balla2081/SpliiterPytorch/README.md

 gensim            3.6.0
 ```
 ### Datasets
 The code takes the **edge list** of the graph in a csv file.
-Every row indicates an edge between two nodes separated by a comma.
-The first row is a header.
-Nodes should be indexed starting with 0.
-A sample graph for `Cora` is included in the  `input/` directory.
+You can easily make the edgelist file with networkx function [[nx.write_edgelist]](https://networkx.github.io/documentation/networkx1.10/reference/generated/networkx.readwrite.edgelist.write_edgelist.html)

 ### Outputs